Steve6546/Wallpapers/docs/modules/usage/how-to/gui-mode.md

 # GUI Mode

-OpenHands provides a Graphical User Interface (GUI) mode for interacting with the AI assistant.
+AZM AI provides a Graphical User Interface (GUI) mode for interacting with the AI assistant.

 ## Installation and Setup

-1. Follow the installation instructions to install OpenHands.
+1. Follow the installation instructions to install AZM AI.
-2. After running the command, access OpenHands at [http://localhost:3000](http://localhost:3000).
+2. After running the command, access AZM AI at [http://localhost:3000](http://localhost:3000).

 ## Interacting with the GUI